apereo/apereo.github.io/_posts/cas/2017-02-02-cas51-authn-handlers.md

 ### Review

-At runtime, CAS will auto-detect all components and beans that advertise themselves as `AuthenticationEventExecutionPlanConfigurer`s.
-Each detected `AuthenticationEventExecutionPlanConfigurer` is then involved to register its own authentication execution plan.
+At runtime, CAS will try to automatically detect all components and beans that advertise themselves as `AuthenticationEventExecutionPlanConfigurer`s.
+Each detected `AuthenticationEventExecutionPlanConfigurer` is then invoked to register its own authentication execution plan.
 The result of this operation at the end will produce a ready-made collection of authentication handlers that are ready to be invoked by CAS in the given order defined, if any.

 ## What's Next?